Scalable load balancing in networked systems: A survey of recent advances: Scalability spectrum

 \subsubsection{Join-the-Shortest Queue (JSQ)}

-Under the Join-the-Shortest-Queue (JSQ) policy, each arriving task is assigned to the server with the currently shortest queue.
-In the basic model described above, the JSQ policy has several strong stochastic optimality properties, and yields the `most balanced and smallest' queue process among all non-anticipating policies that do not have any advance knowledge of the service requirements \cite{EVW80,Winston77}.
+Under the Join-the-Shortest-Queue (JSQ) policy, each arriving task is assigned to the server with the currently shortest queue (ties are broken arbitrarily).
+In the basic model described above, the JSQ policy has several stochastic optimality properties, and yields the `most balanced and smallest' queue process among all non-anticipating policies that do not have any advance knowledge of the service requirements \cite{EVW80,Winston77}.